w3f/Grants-Program/docs/T&Cs.md

 To apply for the Web 3.0 Foundation Grants Program, your application shall fulfill the following criteria:

--  it shall be a software-based project, which contributes to the advancement of the Polkadot ecosystem;
+-  it shall be a research or software-based project, which contributes to the advancement of the Polkadot ecosystem;
--  the total amount of funding requested for the project shall be below USD  30,000 and USD 100,000 for follow-up grants at the time of submission;
 -  the Software shall be released under the Apache license version 2.0.;
--  You must accept payment in the blockchain tokens native to the Bitcoin Network ("BTCs") or the Ethereum based stablecoin DAI;
+-  You must accept payment in Bitcoin, USDT (on Kusama or Ethereum), USDC/DAI (Ethereum) or aUSD (Acala);
 -  You will need to submit the application and deliver the milestones according to the process specified below;

 The grants process consists of five parts, each of them described in more detail below: